Have You Ever Wondered, “Why Do I Crave Olives?” Here’s What You Need to Know

 5 – Vitamin C

-Oranges are an amazing source of vitamin C.
+Oranges are a fantastic source of vitamin C.

-I know that when I get low in certain nutrients, I start to crave foods that contain these nutrients a lot more.
+I know that when I become low in specific nutrients, I start to crave foods that contain these nutrients more.

-For example, sometimes I realize that I haven’t had any fruit in a few days and then I may come across an apple and the apple is so delicious!
+For example, sometimes I realize that I haven’t had any fruit in a few days, and then I may come across an apple—and it is so delicious!

-Mineral deficiencies could lead to craving vitamin C, and since oranges are high in vitamin C that explains why you are craving oranges.
+Mineral deficiencies could lead to a craving for vitamin C, and since oranges are high in vitamin C, this explains why you are craving them.

 However, if you are vitamin C deficient, it’s also likely that your diet is not diverse enough.
 You’ll need to have more foods rich in vitamin C.

 You could easily be dehydrated!
-Or, you may have low blood sugar too, in addition to needing more vitamin C.
+You may also have low blood sugar and need more vitamin C.

-Unfortunately not everyone has access to fresh oranges.
-I know you may live next to a grocery store or have easy access to oranges at the supermarket, but sadly not everyone has oranges they can easily get :/
+Unfortunately, not everyone has access to fresh oranges.
+I know you may live next to a grocery store or have easy access to oranges at the supermarket, but sadly, not everyone has oranges they can quickly get :/

-There’s been more discussion lately about whether a glass of water and some rosehip dietary vitamin c supplements are equal to a fresh Florida or California orange.
+There’s been more discussion lately about whether a glass of water and some rosehip dietary vitamin C supplements equal a fresh Florida or California orange.

 People say the best is the natural orange found in nature.
 But I tend to think whatever is convenient for you is best.

-Speaking of convenience, there are many great vitamin C supplements that can boost your immune system and help out with cravings.
+Speaking of convenience, many great vitamin C supplements can boost your immune system and help with cravings.

 Read my ‘best Vitamin C supplements’ review article here.